 - Downtown Storefront Enhancement Program

 - Music in the Park at the LMC

 - Improvements to 50 Avenue (Main Street Program)

 The 2013 Lacombe DARP outlines guiding principles for future growth and development in downtown Lacombe.
-The principles that follow are based on those currently outlined in the DARP 2013 document, but are paraphrased for ease of reference.
+The following principles are based on those currently outlined in the DARP 2013 document but are paraphrased for ease of reference.

 - Walkable and accessible streets

 - Year-round outdoor gathering space

 - Preserve and/or reuse heritage structures